-These perfectly crispy, crunchy roasted chickpeas are a great protein-packed healthy snack.
+These perfectly crunchy, crispy roasted chickpeas are a great protein-packed healthy snack.
 You can use them as toppings for salads and wraps or simply enjoy them on their own.
 But they do have a problem: it’s practically impossible to stop eating them.
 Once you get your fingers in there, you can’t have enough of them.
 Ever!

 Craving something salty when the afternoon slump kicks in?

 Stop reaching for crisps and try these roasted chickpeas instead!
 They are the perfect crispy, salty, slightly spicy, healthy snack.

 Not sure I told you before, but chickpeas are my favorite legume in the world!